fatihmert/Flutter-Development-Kit/README.md

 ## Change package name

-I optimized the [rename](https://pub.dev/packages/rename) package.
+If you want use this package your projects, see [rn](https://pub.dev/packages/rn) on pubdev.
 You can change your project information by making the necessary adjustments from the **build.env** file and running the `dart rename.dart` command on CLI. _You will find the relevant explanations in the file._

 ```dotenv
 # pubspec.yaml -> name